venantvr/Introspection.Lite/README.md

 Example:

-Imagine you built by introspection a list of all classes and namespaces built in your assemblies.
+Imagine you built by introspection a list of all classes and namespaces embedded in your assemblies.
 Each namespace contains a set of classes.
 For persisting this network of dependencies, you should be able to write it as it figures below.

     using (var client = new GraphClient(new Uri(neo4jServerUrl), neo4jUserName, neo4jUserPassword))
     {